guppybot/tools/README.md

 Run `guppyctl -h` to check that the installation worked.

-## Configuration
+## API configuration

-1. Required: edit `/etc/guppybot/api` with your API authentication details (API ID + secret token).
+1. Edit `/etc/guppybot/api` with your API authentication details (API ID + secret token).
+2. Next, run `guppyctl auth` to authenticate with the guppybot.org API server.
+3. Finally, run `guppyctl register-machine` to register your local machine as an automated worker for running tasks.

+## Optional configuration

-2. Optional: `/etc/guppybot/machine` will be automatically filled with a working default config, edit this if desired.
+* `/etc/guppybot/machine` will be automatically filled with a working default config, edit this if desired.

 ## License